microsoft/debug-adapter-protocol/specification.md

 Returns a list of possible completions for a given caret position and text.

-The CompletionsRequest may only be called if the 'supportsCompletionsRequest' capability exists and is true.
+Clients should only call this request if the capability 'supportsCompletionsRequest' is true.

 ```typescript
 interface CompletionsRequest extends Request {